echronos/echronos/pm/reviews/arm_mpu_support/akroh.0.md

 Comment 18: Rework
 Is it possible to continue to use a default value for memmanage?
 Would this clean up the vector table code?

+[sebastian.holzapfel: Possibly, but I would prefer to keep these changes as-is because:
+    - The default value of memmanage depends on whether the MPU is enabled
+    - Not using a default value and doing pystache predicates is the style that is already used for similar parts elsewhere in the vectable (by `pendsv`, `svc`)
+    - The specifics of how the vectable would handle `memmanage` was cleared with other RTOS developers while the task was being implemented.
+]

 Location: packages/machine-stm32f4-discovery/build_mpu.py
 Comment 19: Rework